MarcDiethelm/xtc/README.md

 [Grunt](http://gruntjs.com/getting-started) will build your assets and also watch all your JS and Less/CSS source files as configured in [Gruntfile.js](http://gruntjs.com/sample-gruntfile).
 When you edit them it re-generates the assets automatically.
 You will have to restart Grunt for it to register [any files in new folders](https://github.com/gruntjs/grunt-contrib-watch/issues/70) though!
-(This will be fixed very soon.)
+(This will be fixed eventually.)

+**Note:** The generated asset are not tracked by git as every developer must be able to create them on the fly.
+Committing the files would produce tedious merge conflicts.
+If you deploy your project using git do it from a branch where the assets are not ignored by git.
+(Just add a `!` before a rule in `.gitignore` to negate it.)

 ### Start the Server!